Dodge Challenger Insurance Rates

 Rates by State, City, and Model

-The chart below breaks down estimated Dodge Challenger insurance rates for additional coverage and risk scenarios.
+The chart below shows average Dodge Challenger insurance rates for other coverage scenarios.

 - The best full coverage rate is $797